SoftwareMarbles/lazy/README.md

 config:
     max_warnings_per_rule: 5 # optional value instructing lazy to replace too many per rule warnings with a single warning plus additional details
     max_warnings: 20 # optional value instructing lazy to never send more than this number of warnings, applied after max_warnings_per_rule

+# Each file is run through this pipeline.
+engine_pipeline:
+  batch:                      # batch: - run engines asynchronously (in paralel)
+    - run: file-stats
+    - sequence:               # pullreq engine depends on github-access, so we run them sequentially
+      - run: github-access
+      - run: pullreq
+    - sequence:               # Linters.
+Run any and all linters
+      - batch:                # in parallel,
+        - run: emcc
+        - run: css
+        - run: html
+        - run: eslint
+        - run: yaml
+        - run: stylelint
+        - run: php-l
+        - run: pmd-java
+        - run: tidy-html
+      - run: postp           # and apply postprocessor to their output

 engines: # each of these engines can be left out and other custom or official engines may be added
     eslint:
         image: ierceg/lazy-eslint-engine:latest